FusionCache/docs/docs/keyvalue.md

 }
 ```

-Cache when the session starts we cache the data:
+We cache the data when the user's session starts:

 ```json
 {